Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Drift Orbits

 More precisely, an edge from $u$ to $v$ is a pair $e=(map, distance)$, where \begin{itemize} \item $e=(\innerMap, \tin)$ if $(I,\phi)$ is mapped into $v$ by the inner map; \item $e=(\tm_1, \tout)$ if $(I,\phi)$ is mapped into $v$ by the first transition map; \item $e=(\tm_2, \tout)$ if $(I,\phi)$ is mapped into $v$ by the second transition map; \item $e=(\emptyset, \infty)$ if $(I,\phi)$ is not mapped into $v$ by neither map. \end{itemize}

-On rare ocasions, $\tm_1$ and/or $\tm_2$ can map the center point $(I,\phi)$ to the same cell as the inner map.
-If this happens, the inner map is prefered since it takes shorter time, so we set the edge to $(\innerMap, \tin)$.
+On rare occasions, $\tm_1$ and/or $\tm_2$ can map the center point $(I,\phi)$ to the same cell as the inner map.
+If this happens, the inner map is preferred since it takes shorter time, so we set the edge to $(\innerMap, \tin)$.

 \begin{remark} The image $(I',\phi')$ of $(I,\phi)$ by the transition map may be outside $\domain$.
 However, this can only happen when $I'>7$ (by construction, $I'<0$ can never happen).
 In this case, we associate $u$ with the closest cell $v$ to the point $(I', \phi')$, namely the cell containing $(7, \phi')$. \end{remark}